-EBMUD helps protect public health and the San Francisco Bay by providing reliable, continuous wastewater treatment and implementing innovative pollution prevention programs.
-The Wastewater Treatment Plant in West Oakland, located at the base of the Bay Bridge, treats wastewater from approximately 680,000 people within an 88-square-mile area along the east shore of San Francisco Bay.
-Every day, EBMUD receives approximately 50 million gallons of wastewater from nine cities: Alameda, Albany, Berkeley, El Cerrito, Emeryville, Kensington, Oakland, Piedmont, and part of Richmond.
+EBMUD helps protect public health and the San Francisco Bay by providing reliable, continuous wastewater treatment and innovative pollution prevention programs.
+The Wastewater Treatment Plant in West Oakland, located at the base of the Bay Bridge, treats wastewater from 740,000 people along the eastern shore of San Francisco Bay.

 Odor control efforts

-The first (and most important) step we take in removing odors is adding high-strength bleach to wastewater as it enters our treatment plant, breaking down the compounds in the water that cause that “rotten egg” smell.
+The first step EBMUD takes in preventing odors is adding high-strength bleach to the wastewater before it enters our plant.
+The bleach helps break down the compounds in the water that can cause a “rotten egg” smell.

 As the wastewater enters our treatment plant, we capture the foul air that it may generate and treat it with robust dual-stage filters before releasing the purified air into the atmosphere.
 This includes biofilters, which use microorganisms to remove a broad range of smells, and activated carbon filters for final polishing.